-Plan Document Policy Number Policy MHAS 1.1 Explore program(s) for affordable housing through the existing construction excise tax (CET) MHAS 1.1.1 Create an oversight committee for the establishment of the CET programming and create criteria for distributing the funds MHAS 1.1.2 Develop a workplan for the programming and establish criteria for distribution (keep in mind regional initiatives and leverage opportunities) MHAS 1.1.3 Develop the marketing plan for the CET fund distribution Comp Plan 7.2.2 Allow and encourage the development of housing types that are affordable to low or moderate-income households, including middle housing types in low and medium density zones as well as larger apartment and condominium developments in high-density and mixed-use zones.
-Comp Plan 7.2.3 Pursue programs and incentives that reduce the impacts that development/design standards and fees have on housing affordability, including modifications to parking requirements, system development charges, and frontage improvements.
-Comp Plan 7.3.5 Increase economic opportunities for locally owned and operated businesses by encouraging the development and redevelopment of more housing near transit, shopping, local businesses, parks, and schools.
-Comp Plan 8.3.5 Expand the use of incentives and other financial tools that serve to: a) Encourage development in Neighborhood Hubs. b) Improve housing affordability.
+Plan Document Policy Number Policy MHAS 1.1 Explore program(s) for affordable housing through the existing construction excise tax (CET) MHAS 1.1.1 Create an oversight committee for the establishment of the CET programming and create criteria for distributing the funds MHAS 1.1.2 Develop a workplan for the programming and establish criteria for distribution (keep in mind regional initiatives and leverage opportunities) MHAS 1.1.3 Develop the marketing plan for the CET fund distribution Comp Plan 7.2.2 Allow and encourage the development of housing types that are affordable to low or moderate-income households, including middle housing types in low and medium- density zones as well as larger apartment and condominium developments in high- density and mixed-use zones.
+Comp Plan 7.2.3 Pursue programs and incentives that reduce the impacts that development/design Comp PlanT.3.5Increase economic opportunities for locally owned and operated businesses by encouraging the development and redevelopment of more housing near transit, Comp Plan 8.3.5 Expand the use of incentives and other financial tools that serve to: a) Encourage development in Neighborhood Hubs. b) Improve housing affordability.